 It is often safe for healthy adults to take natural sleep aids and other dietary supplements; however, because many of these products have not been extensively tested, their effects may be unpredictable.

-Older adults should be cautious because of the potentially strong sedative effects of some sleep aids as well as the potential to interact with other medications.
+Older adults should be cautious because of the potentially strong sedative effects of some sleep aids as well as the potential to interact with other medications, like blood thinners.

 Pregnant women should talk with their doctor before taking any sleep aid, including dietary supplements like natural sleep aids.
 Some sleep medications can have harmful effects during pregnancy for either a woman or their baby.
-Breastfeeding women should also consult with a doctor before taking any sleep aid.
+Those who are breastfeeding should also consult with a doctor before taking any sleep aid.

 Parents should use caution before giving their child any kind of sleep aid.
 Most sleep medications are tested primarily in adults, and their safety and effectiveness in children may be unclear.
 A pediatrician can offer the most tailored advice about the optimal sleep aid for a child’s situation.

 The cost of sleep aids can vary considerably.
-For prescription medication, the cost depends on a person’s health insurance coverage and whether a generic version of the drug is available.
+For prescription medication, the cost depends on a person’s health insurance coverage and whether a generic version of the drug is available and what pharmacy you go to.

 The price of over-the-counter medications and dietary supplements depends on the brand, formulation, and where they are purchased.
 Shoppers can frequently compare prices online or in different stores.